 How are the road conditions there, any risk factors?

 The roads are wide and properly tarred.

-It’s highly advised to get the precise-updates about the weather and roads before visiting Churah Valley.
+It’s highly advised to get updates about the weather and roads before visiting Churah Valley.

 Are guides available there?